| Alimony or spousal maintenance is money paid by one spouse for the support

 award out of the separate property owned by either spouse.

-Alimony or spousal maintenance means an award of periodic payments from the
+TEXASAlimony or spousal maintenance means an award of periodic payments from the

 future income of one spouse for the support of the other spouse.
 Before the court can